mdcutone/psychxr/docs/installing.rst

 Download the `Oculus SDK for Windows
 <https://developer.oculus.com/downloads/package/oculus-sdk-for-windows/>`_
-(version v1.40.0 is recommended) and extract the zip file somewhere accessible on your PC.
+(version v23.0 is required) and extract the zip file somewhere accessible on your PC.
 You can download the latest source distribution package for PsychXR from the `releases <https://github.com/mdcutone/psychxr/releases>`_ page.

 .. note:: If you build PsychXR using a version of the Oculus PC SDK other than